- About

 Storage | 20 GB of HDD/SSD space (1 TB recommended) |

 You can try GDL safely by downloading the latest ISO and using it as a virtual CD/DVD in a virtual machine.
-When you're ready to use it on a physical machine, you'll most likely want to use a USB flash drive (min.
-1 GB) as your installation medium, so here are some useful steps for that process in Linux (for alternative methods, including Windows and macOS options, consult this ArchWiki article or search online using a query like "create bootable USB from ISO"):
+When you're ready to use it on a physical machine, you'll most likely want to use a USB flash drive as your installation medium, so here are some useful steps for that process on Linux (for alternative methods, including Windows and macOS options, consult this ArchWiki article or search online using a query such as "create bootable USB from ISO"):

 - First, back up all important data from all devices involved in this process.